ys8672/capk-twitch-bot/README.md

 Unfortunately, this fix does not support non-Latin letter languages like Chinese, Russian, etc.

+**Question: I see many other features on your Twitch Bot when you stream that do not exist here.
+Where are those?**

+**Answer:** This repository is just what I feel like are the most important features of my bot.
+Some features do not make sense to bring over here (like an inside joke where it tells how late one of my viewers are to my stream but would not make sense on other streams).
+Others features could just be in testing on my stream before I make it available here.
+I either will or will not make these features on this repository sooner or later depending on how I feel about it.

+**Question: I am trying to cheat...
+I mean get help when you start a Hangman game, but the dictionary.txt file does not have that word.
+Where am I getting my words on my stream?**

+**Answer:** It's a secret to everybody!
+I simply found a random text file of words online to act as a sample dictionary.txt file for my example.
+The real word file will most likely never be revealed.

 ## Future Plans

+This is a list of things I hope to implement on my Twitch Bot in the future.
+I do not have a date these will be available, nor can I guarantee any of these will be made.
+Please do not overhype these possible new features.

 1. Hard Hangman difficulty.
 2. Speed for text-to-speech.
 3. Another game, maybe Battleship?
 4. TTS for other languages?
-5. Log file for TTS
+5. Log file for TTS.
+6. Hangman and TTS integration.
+7. TTS/Hangman other languages support.

 ## Contact Me

-If you have any questions, you can either talk to me when I am live on [Twitch](https://www.twitch.tv/capk999).
+If you have any questions/feedback/complaints/praise/love notes/literally anything you want to tell me, you can either talk to me when I am live on [Twitch](https://www.twitch.tv/capk999).
 You can also contact me via Discord The easiest way to find me is probably to join the [Salmon Run Discord server](https://discord.com/invite/EY3JZqk) and message someone named CapK#5880.

 ## Authors and Acknowledgement